About our Kindergarten

 The scale of both the indoor and outdoor areas enables ample opportunity for children to have real ‘adventures’ and gain a sense of independence and wonder in their environment.
 From mud and messy play to gardening, construction and even trapeze, the space and equipment provide unique opportunities for active and imaginative play that extend children’s capabilities and confidence.
 As children engage with the environment at their own pace, they learn the skills to take on new challenges, problem solve and make safe choices.
 It is our hope that this provides a foundation for a successful transition to school and the development of general life skills.

-SKBK is managed by a Coordinator in conjunction with a Committee of Parents who are elected at the Annual General Meeting in February or March each year.
+SKBK is managed by a Coordinator in conjunction with a Committee of Parents who are elected at the Annual General Meeting in March each year.
 The Coordinator is directly involved with the Committee of Parents, attending all management meetings including executive meetings, and administering the day-to-day running of the Kindergarten.

 SKBK offers part-time and full-time care.
 We provide programs for children aged three years to school-aged.
 We are registered for 55 places, however we provide 52 places across two rooms: 28 places in the Narrang room (4-5 year olds) and 24 places in the Bundabun room (3-4 year olds) to enable three spaces for occasional days; when our families make urgent requests for emergency care.